Laundering & Fabric Care

 To freshen your wool duvet, expose it to direct sunlight and fresh air.
 Sunlight brings out the natural lanolin in wool, allowing it to self- deodorize.
 As an alternative, you may place your wool duvet in the dryer on AIR CYCLE only with a few dryer balls for a maximum of ten minutes.
 Do not use heat, as this will shrink your duvet.

-*Valid for first time QEHomeLinens.com customers only. $10 discount valid with min. purchase of $200 on Carlingdale, Home Republic, Aruba, Seventh Heaven brands; excludes Gift Cards and End of Season Clearance products; offer expires 15 days after signing up.
+*Valid for first time QEHomeLinens.com customers only. $10 discount valid with min. purchase of $200 on Carlingdale, Home Republic, Aruba, Seventh Heaven brands; excludes End of Season Clearance products and purchases of gift cards; offer expires 15 days after signing up.